skaex/ng.states/README.md

 # NG States
 This project aims at gathering information about states in Nigeria.
-This information includes local governments areas, geolocation tags, population, etc. The goal of this project is to provide a json file that will provide some information about states in Nigeria for other projects.
+This information includes local governments areas(with their official codes), official nicknames, official state codes, etc. The goal of this project is to provide a json file that will provide some information about states in Nigeria for other projects.

 ## Data
 This project has data about the states in the following format: